wangyz1999/resume-web/content/home/experience.md

       * Designed and created a pipeline that can generate facial landmarks (lips and holistic facial expression) synchronized with a given speech audio.
 The landmarks are then converted into robot face motor commands via an inverse model.
       * The pipeline supports real-time inference and *zero-shot learn* to unknown languages and speakers
-      * Pretrained an *Autoregressive Predictive Coding (APC)* model for speech audio embedding
+      * Pre-trained an *Autoregressive Predictive Coding (APC)* model for speech audio embedding
       * Data Processing of the *VoxCeleb2 Dataset* (Landmark extraction, speech enhancing, landmark alignment, etc.)